dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

 Now things get more exciting.

-My current setup includes a Ryzen 5 5600, 16 GB of RAM, and an RX 6600 with 8 GB of VRAM.
+My current setup includes a Ryzen 5 5600, 16 GB of RAM, and an [Radeon RX 6600](https://www.amd.com/pt/products/graphics/desktops/radeon/6000-series/amd-radeon-rx-6600.html) with 8 GB of VRAM.
 With this amount of VRAM, I should be able to fully load an 7b/8b model.

 However, just like with my notebook, the token generation was slow on my first attempt, despite my expectations that the GPU would handle it and the model would be fully loaded into the GPU’s VRAM.
 To investigate further, I began experimenting with various LLM tools, since their hardware support can differ enough to produce varying results.